shangruJia/scDeepInsight/README.md

 - (a) Download of reference and query datasets.
 The reference dataset can be downloaded from: [PBMC reference dataset](https://atlas.fredhutch.org/nygc/multimodal-pbmc/)

   A sample query dataset is provided in this repository.
-- (b) Conduct preprecessing and batch effect correction
+- (b) Conduct preprecessing and batch effect correction.
-- (c) Utilize pretrained model to annotate query dataset
+- (c) Utilize pretrained model to annotate query dataset.

 #### 3. Environment information
 - (Python) Anndata: 0.7.6